jcoliz/GameFab/README.md

 Really, I am just getting started.
 My immediate goal is to fully implement all the projects contained in the [Super Scratch Programming Adventure!](https://www.nostarch.com/scratch) book from No Starch press.
 Our children used this book to learn Scratch, so I have followed it as a guide when implementing Game Fab.

-Right now, I have completed two of the book's chapters to a fully functional level.
+Right now, I have completed two of the book's chapters to a fully functional mini-game.
 There are some edge case blocks, such as the 'color' effect, which I have put off until later.

 Shortly, I hope to generate a documentation page so you can see exactly at a glance which blocks are implemented.
 Right now, you can check the comments in the Sprite.cs and Scene.cs files for this information.